maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/OpenshiftLab.md

 ### Delete the Service and Route

+Let's clean our environment - we need to make space for the next lab.

 Use the:

 - **Applications -> Services -> hello1 -> Actions -> Delete** to delete the service created